 Up to 44 passengers can be carried in the Convair 580, but usually there is a major cargo component of live crayfish and processed fish that reduces available seating.

 In the 2010s shipping services operated between the islands and the ports of Napier and Timaru.
-Air Chathams, established in 1984, operated flights between the islands and Wellington, Christchurch and Auckland.
-It used Convair 580s for these services.
+Air Chathams, established in 1984, used Convair 580s on scheduled flights between the islands and Wellington, Christchurch and Auckland.
 There were also special charters and additional unscheduled flights.

-In the early 2000s Waitangi had a hotel and several motels that were a good base for tourists, though to gain the most from a visit local guides and transport were essential.
+In the early 2000s Waitangi had a hotel and several motels that provided a good base for tourists.
+To gain the most from a visit, local guides and transport were essential.
 Eco-tourism, focusing on the island’s unique landscape, birds and plants, was popular.

-Long-lived local Alfred ‘Bunty’ Preece said of living on Chatham Island: ‘For the past 200 years, though, the story has been one of plunder.
+Long-lived local Alfred ‘Bunty’ Preece said of living on Chatham Island: ‘For the past 200 years …, the story has been one of plunder.
 First there was wholesale exploitation of whales and seals ... the landscape of our islands is beautiful but now barren.
-More recently we have had the plunder of crayfish and blue cod, pāua and other shellfish ... we took fish, we never planted trees.
+More recently we have had the plunder of crayfish and blue cod, pāua and other shellfish ...
+[W]e took fish, we never planted trees.
 Now we are anxious about what we will leave our grandchildren.1

 The New Zealand Department of Conservation maintained a well-resourced office at Te One.